vanilla-dpup/woof-CE/woof-code/rootfs-skeleton/usr/share/doc/puppy/boot-codes.md

 # Boot Codes

-* `pfix=nocopy`: disables locking of loaded SFSs into RAM.
-By default, loaded SFSs are locked into RAM, limited to consume half of RAM and this memory is freed automatically when running out of memory.
+* `pfix=nocopy`: disables locking of loaded SFSs into RAM when booting from a storage that doesn't support TRIM.
+Loaded SFSs are locked into RAM, limited to consume half of RAM and this memory is freed automatically when running out of memory.
-* `pfix=ram`: disables persistency.
+* `pfix=copy`: enables locking of loaded SFS to RAM even if boot device supports TRIM.
+* `pfix=ram`: disables persistency and enables locking of loaded SFS to RAM even if boot device supports TRIM.
 * `pmedia=cd`: enables search for a partition containing a save file or folder.
 * `pmedia=usbflash`: activates PUPMODE 13 and restricts the search for Puppy SFSs and a save file or folder to USB devices.
 * `pupsfs=UUID|label`: specifies the partition containing Puppy SFSs using its UUID or label, and disables search for this partition.